-- 1 Oil level measurement - a.
-Place the motorcycle on a level place, and place it on the centerstand.
-The engine should be cool (at atmospheric temperature) - b.
-Remove the oil filler cap and check the oil level.
+- 1. Oil level measurement - a Place the motorcycle on a level place, and hold it in an upright position.
+The engine should be cool (at automospheric temperature) - b Remove the oil filler cap and check the oil level.
 The oil level should be at the brim of the hole.
 Add oil as necessary.

-1 Final gear oil

-2 Correct oil level
+1 Final gear oil 2 Correct oil level 3 Oil filler cap

-- 2 Gear oil replacement - a.
-Place an oil pan under the final gear case. - b.
-Remove the final gear oil filler cap and the drain plug; drain the oil
+- 2 Gear oil replacement - a Place an oil pan under the final gear case - b.
+Remove the oil filler cap and the drain bolt; drain the oil

-1 Final gear drain plug
+Final gear drain bolt

-- Reinstall and tighten the final gear case drain plug.
-(See page 8-5 for torque specifications) - d.
-Fill the gear case to the specified level
+- Reinstall and tighten the final gear case drain bolt.
+(See page 8-5 for torque specifications.) - d Fill the gear case to the specified level.

-Oil capacity.
+Oil capacity

 Final gear case.

-0.2 L (0.18 Imp qt, 0.21 US qt)
+0 19 L (0 17 Imp qt, 0.20 US qt)

-Recommended oil.
-See page 6-5
+Recommended oil: See page 6-5.

 e.
-Reinstall the filler cap.
+Reinstall the oil filler cap.